 Note: When the computer goes to sleep, you will need to reconnect to the share using the above instructions.

-To access file shares from off campus on a Windows, macOS, or Linux device, you must first be connected to the VPN.
+To access file shares from off campus on a Windows or macOS device, you must first be connected to the VPN.

 From a College-provided PC